A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Bayesian hierarchical model for prediction of ecological interactions

 where \(\tau_{hj} = \gamma_h \rho_j \delta_{hj}(\eta)\).
 Hence, the conditional joint distribution becomes

+The choice of a zero-truncated Gumbel was made to facilitate the construction of the joint distribution, in a manner similar to the Swendsen-Wang algorithm \parencite{Swendsen87} where a product of densities transforms to a sum in the exponential scale, improving the tractability of posteriors.
+Alternatively, the truncated exponential distribution can be used, as \(s_{hj} \sim \min\{1, \text{Exp}(\tau_{hj})\}\), having the tail distribution in \eqref{eq:phylogeny-only-basic}, though it does not admit the direct interpretability as a latent score as with the Gumbel distribution.

 The proposed latent score model, though intricate in formulation, is no more inferentially complex than the auto-logit model of \cite{besag1974spatial}.
-The reasons we use this model are: i) it exhibits a simple joint distribution for each row of \(\Z\) conditional on all others; ii) there are simple posterior distributions for the affinity parameters; and iii) we have the ability to correct for uncertainty using the latent score formulation (shown in Section \ref{sec:Uncertainty}).

-Alternatively, one can adopt other network-based conditional models, such as the multivariate Gaussian latent variable with a conditional mean structure of \textcite{jiang2011network}.
-Such models are of a similar complexity to the phylogeny-only model in \eqref{eq:phylogeny-only}, modelling each column of \(\Z\) independently without affinity parameters.
-Adding affinity parameters will surely increase the complexity of alternative network-based conditional models.
+The reasons we use our model are: i) it exhibits a simple joint distribution for each row of \(\Z\) conditional on all others; ii) there are simple posterior distributions for the affinity parameters; and iii) we have the ability to correct for uncertainty using the latent score formulation (shown in Section \ref{sec:Uncertainty}).
+We could adopt other network-based conditional models, for example the family of auto-models by \cite{besag1986statistical}.
+One particular example is the multivariate Gaussian latent variable with a conditional mean structure of \textcite{jiang2011network}, which has a similar complexity to the phylogeny-only model in \eqref{eq:phylogeny-only}, modelling each column of \(\Z\) independently without affinity parameters.
+Other auto-models would also require the development of an efficient sampling scheme that makes sense for the conditional interaction probability, as done here.